 That’s the Ticket?

-Speaking of President Bush, tickets to his event in Davenport, Iowa, today — just blocks away from John Kerry's own event — told Bush supporters to go to the River Center at 136 East 3rd Street.
-Problem is, that's the address of the Kerry’s event, not President Bush's.
+Speaking of President Bush (search), tickets to his event in Davenport, Iowa, today — just blocks away from John Kerry's own event — told Bush supporters to go to the River Center at 136 East 3rd Street.
+Problem is, that's the address of the Kerry’s (search) event, not President Bush's.

 What's more, the Iowa office of Republican Congressman Jim Nussle, which distributed tickets to the event, says it realized the mistake even before it began giving them out, but, "we didn't have time to reprint the tickets."
 So it gave the erroneous ones out anyway.